 Although your college or university may offer many courses beyond those listed above, it is important to review the four year graduation plan for your intended major to better understand the sequencing and offering of required courses and determine the best time to transfer.
 Four year graduation plans for CSE majors can be viewed at http://cse.umn.edu/gradplans.

-Technical GPA: Most successful applicants to the College of Science and Engineering have a 3.2 or higher technical grade point average (technical GPA).
-This GPA consists of courses in math, physics, and chemistry (beginning with equivalents to those listed above) as well as engineering, computer science and other technical courses.
+Most successful applicants to the College of Science and Engineering have a 3.2 or higher technical grade point average (technical GPA), however some programs are more competitive.

 Schedule changes: The University expects that students will successfully complete the coursework they list on their admission application.
 Schedule changes of academic coursework and/or the unsuccessful completion of coursework may result in the cancellation of admission or delay your expected graduation date.
 Students considering making schedule changes, or those who are concerned about their academic progress in any of their courses, should consult with their U of M admissions counselor (1-800-752-1000 or 612-625-2008).